 - About 1½ cups chopped brown cremini mushrooms (about 10)

 - ½ cup freshly grated parmesan cheese

-- 1-2 cups panko breadcrumbs spread out on a plate
+- 1-2 cups panko breadcrumbs spread out on a plate (gluten-free, if needed)

 - Kosher salt and freshly ground black pepper, to taste

 - 3-4 tablespoons olive oil

 Heat a skillet over medium heat.
 Sauté the mushrooms until cooked through, adding a tablespoon of water, if needed.
 Transfer to a bowl and set aside.

 Using a sharp knife, cut a pocket along the thin edge of each pork cutlet.
 Make the pocket almost as large as the cutlet itself, leaving the other three edges connected.